-Mr. Palmer was not the only person to speak on behalf of hundreds of shareholders.
-Julien Vincent from Market Forces made a statement on behalf of three hundred and seventy nine shareholders with a net worth of eighteen million dollars.
-The statement highlighted the contradiction between CEO Brian Hartzer’s comments at the AGM last year that Westpac was ‘committed to operate in a manner consistent with supporting an economy that limits global warming to below two degrees’ and the actions that Westpac had taken since he made that promise.
-In the last 12 months Westpac has loaned $900 million to fossil fuel projects.
+Palmer was not the only person to speak on behalf of hundreds of shareholders.
+Julien Vincent from Market Forces made a statement on behalf of 379 shareholders with a net worth of AUD$18 million dollars.
+The statement highlighted the contradiction between CEO Brian Hartzer’s comments at the AGM last year that Westpac was “committed to operate in a manner consistent with supporting an economy that limits global warming to below two degrees” and the actions Westpac had taken since he made that promise.
+In the past 12 months Westpac has loaned $900 million to fossil fuel projects.

 Watch to see what they say: